Buildings and architecture of Brighton and Hove: Georgian and Regency periods

-The Prince Regent visited Brighton regularly from 1783 and soon wanted a house.
-A building near the Castle Inn was found, and Henry Holland extended it in "a stilted Classical style" in 1786–87.
-The Royal Marine Pavilion, as it was called before its present name (the Royal Pavilion) was adopted, became increasingly important in the growing town as it became the centre of activities for the Prince and his entourage—and the focal point for his regularly changing architectural tastes.
-Holland revamped the building in 1801–04 in a Chinese style, and the French-inspired interior was changed as well.
-Meanwhile, William Porden added a "monumental" complex of stables (now the Brighton Dome complex) to the west in 1804–08, in an Indian style.
-James Wyatt and later John Nash were then commissioned to alter the building again; Nash's work, finished in 1823, gave the building its present opulent Indo-Saracenic Revival/Orientalist appearance.
+Prince George, the Prince Regent (later King George IV) visited Brighton regularly from 1783 and soon wanted a house.
+A building near the Castle Inn was found, and Henry Holland extended it in a Classical style from 1786.
+The Royal Marine Pavilion (later renamed the Royal Pavilion) became increasingly important in the growing town as it became the centre of activities for the Prince and his entourage—and the focal point for his regularly changing architectural tastes.
+Holland revamped the building from 1801 to 1804 in a Chinese style, and the French-inspired interior was changed as well.
+William Porden added a complex of stables (now the Brighton Dome complex) from 1804, in an Indian style.
+James Wyatt and later John Nash were commissioned to make further alterations; Nash's work, finished in 1823, gave the building its present opulent Indo-Saracenic Revival/Orientalist appearance.

 Royal Crescent was the first of many 19th-century crescents.

-The Prince Regent's patronage helped Brighton become a fashionable, high-class resort.
+George's patronage helped Brighton become a fashionable, high-class resort.
 As it became more popular, it further outgrew its four-street boundaries.
-Planned development, as opposed to ad hoc growth, started in the 1780s with North Parade and South Parade alongside Old Steine.
-By the 1790s it spread well to the east along the East Cliff: New Steine (1790–95, but refaced in the 1820s) was the first sea-facing square, then came Bedford, Clarence and Russell Squares (all early 19th century) and Brighton's first crescent, Royal Crescent (1799–1802).
-Powered by "fashion, demand and the availability of capital", the scale of building and architectural ambition kept growing—especially when the father-and-son architects Amon and Amon Henry Wilds and their associate Charles Busby arrived in the town.
-They helped to develop the Regency style which now characterises the seafront.
+Planned development, as opposed to ad-hoc growth, started in the 1780s with North Parade and South Parade alongside Old Steine.
+By the 1790s it spread well to the east along the East Cliff: New Steine (1790–1795, but refaced in the 1820s) was the first sea-facing square, then came Bedford, Clarence and Russell Squares (all early 19th century) and Brighton's first crescent, Royal Crescent, in 1802.
+The father-and-son architects Amon and Amon Henry Wilds and their associate Charles Busby began working in the town from 1815, helping to develop the Regency style which now characterises the seafront.
 Hanover Crescent, Montpelier Crescent, Park Crescent, the Kemp Town estate (Sussex Square, Lewes Crescent, Arundel Terrace and Chichester Terrace) and Brunswick Town (Brunswick Terrace, Brunswick Square and associated streets) were among their set-piece developments.
-(The Brunswick estate was also the first significant development in the parish of Hove.)
-Accordingly, by the early 19th century, Brighton was renowned for the splendour and "strongly individual character" of its architecture.
+By the early 19th century, Brighton was renowned for its architecture.
 William Cobbett claimed in 1832 that it "certainly surpass[ed] in beauty all other towns in the world".
-Due to the quantity and quality of work produced by the Wilds–Wilds–Busby partnership and the groundbreaking designs produced by Holland, Nash and Porden—which "established a vocabulary of architectural elements" that defined the entire Regency style—Brighton's early urban development was characterised by an "overflowing of architectural inventiveness".